 Stravinsky’s early letters, what we have of them, refer less frequently to his piano practice than to his painting and to the theater, acting in amateur theatricals being one of his greatest pleasures.
 Here are excerpts from letters to his parents written from Ustilug in his seventeenth year:

-…this is the schedule for our day:—After morning tea, all three of us, Katia, on the tennis court.
+…this is the schedule for our day:—After morning tea, all three of us, Katia,1 Olga Dmitrievna, and I, look for a suitable spot where we can sketch.
+Gury2 and Vera Dmitrievna learn their parts [for the play] on the tennis court.
 Sofia Dmitrievna and Olga Ivanovna hull raspberries, which grow here in great abundance.
 Then we have breakfast.
 After that, if it doesn’t rain, the three of us again set out to sketch, but, until yesterday, it has drizzled since our arrival….

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.